Piwosz/polskibus/README.md

-polskibus
+Polskibus
 =========

-Tiny search tool for people which love to travel anywhere and in anyway and mainly at the lowest possible price.
+Tiny search tool for people which love to travel anywhere at the lowest possible price.